CLL - Episode 6

-Relapsed: a return of signs and symptoms of cancer after a period of treatment or medication.
+Relapsed: a return of signs and symptoms of cancer after undergoing treatment and/or taking medication.
 Relapsed is the disease that returns or grows again after a period of remission following one or more treatments.
-Marked by an initial response to treatment that is no longer present after six months or more
+Marked by an initial response to treatment that is no longer present after six months or more.

-White blood cells: a type of cell that is found in the blood and lymph tissue that helps fight infections and other diseases.
-Lymphocytes (T and B cells) are a type of white blood cell
+White blood cell: a type of cell that is found in the blood and lymph tissue that helps fight infections and other diseases.
+Lymphocytes (T and B cells) are a type of white blood cell.

 1. What are clinical trials and studies?
 National Cancer Institute.
 Accessed March 15, 2021. https://www.nia.nih.gov/health/what-are-clinical-trials-and-studies

 2. What is chronic lymphocytic leukemia?
 American Cancer Society.
 Revised May 10, 2018.
 Accessed March 15, 2021. https://www.cancer.org/cancer/chronic-lymphocytic-leukemia/about/what-is-cll.html